-The second chapter of this thesis is a paper in preparation that describes a 3-year effort to gather and assimilate all sounding collected over the last 50 years by more than 5,000 cruises.
+The second chapter of this thesis describes a 3-year effort to gather and assimilate all sounding collected over the last 50 years by more than 5,000 cruises.
 The process involved the development of software applications and collection and editing of over 250 million soundings.
 The edited soundings were combined with the latest land and satellite bathymetry.
 The result is perhaps the best global bathymetry currently available.